Two men enter.

 [Ray ruminates on this, walking in circles.]

-[Mort lets out a huge sigh, as if the collapsing of a lung.]
+[Mort lets out a huge sigh, as if a collapsing of a lung.]

 Ray: Not physically dead.
-No, not yet.
-But spiritually dead.
+No. But spiritually dead.
 I heard a philosopher say the apocalypse will be one of two kinds: either we will blow ourselves up, or we will destroy what it means to be human, the very essence and soul of humanity.
 You are not physically dead yet Mort.
 You are the latter.
 You are dead inside.

-Mort: I don’t suspect that a gallery of Cezannes and watching people fuck on a stairwell will help me become undead, even if I were dead to begin with.
+Mort: I don’t suspect that a gallery of will help me.

 Mort: Well I don’t see how it would work, this scheme of yours.
 I don’t even quite get the problem to begin with.
 I’m perfectly happy in my job, as are my colleagues.
 We have a nice, simple life – going in to work, going home to our families.
-No complexities, no surprises.
+No complexities.
+No surprises.
 It’s this simple day in, day out routine.
-That’s what life’s about.
-The functionality of things – efficiency, making things work without thinking too much about them, streamlining, as you so condescendingly said.
-What’s so wrong with that?
-The more we streamline, the more free time we have.
+That’s what life is about.
+The functionality of things – the efficiency, making things work without thinking about them, streamlining, as you so condescendingly say.
+What’s so wrong with streamlining life?

-Ray: Free time to do what?
-More streamlining?
-The problem is that we have banished beauty, just as Camus predicted we would.
+Ray: We have banished beauty, as Camus predicted we would.
 And you, Mort, you are keeping it in exile.
-You are at the barricades, with the men in suits, with your arms pressed against the precarious breach.
+You are at the barricades with the men in suits with your arms pressed against the precarious breach.
 Each seeping of light, each painting, each vista and poem that seeps through to your delicate hands awakens something in you – makes you feel, makes you breathe, makes you want to take flight and fly into the wilds — naked on the beaches — peeling back the edges of the sky to grasp at the heaven beyond.
-But still, you push it back.
+But still, you push back against it.
 Still you push at the barricades.
 Still, you defy beauty’s march upon your body and mind and soul.

 [Ray moves and grasps Mort by the shoulder]

 Mort: But what does that even mean?
-You are speaking in allegory and riddles.
+You’re speaking in allegory and riddles.

 Ray: No Mort.
 I am speaking in myth.
-Joseph Campbell tells us that myths are true, in so far as the metaphor is true.
-You, Mort, are metaphorically dead to me.
+Joseph Campbell once said that myths are true, in so far as the metaphor is true.
+You Mort, are metaphorically dead to me.
 This is true.
-But I can bring you to life again.
-You simply have to agree to my one-day plan.
+But I can bring you back to life.
+You simply have to agree to my one-day course.
 You will be my first test subject, my Frankenstein’s monster.

-Mort: You realise the irony of selling me a one-day plan, while proclaiming to hate corporate life?
+Mort: You realise the irony of selling me a one-day course, while proclaiming to hate corporate life?
 Back at the office we sell one-day conferences on contract law for a killing.

 Ray: I am ironic Mort.
 You are dead.
-Which one of us has a worse disposition?
+Which of us has a worse disposition?

 Mort: It’s a hypothetical.
 I guess the first stage would be a poetry recital in the woods?

 Ray: Yes Mort.
-The thing they forgot to teach us in High School is that poetry is actually enjoyable when read aloud.
-It’s all in the rhythm.
-The staccato.
+The first thing is poetry.
+They forgot to teach us in High School that poetry is actually enjoyable when read aloud.
+It’s in the rhythm.
 The putt, putt, putt, of poetry, that makes it, and us, come alive.

 Mort: And the woods?

 Ray: “The woods are lovely, dark and deep,” said Frost.
-We must go dark and deep, to be light and alive once more.
-Where did our friend Gandalf go to be reborn?
+We must go dark and deep, to be light and alive again.
+Where did our old friend Gandalf go to be reborn?
 Deep, deep into the earth.
 Dark and deep, Mort.
 Dark and deep is the key.